-In fiscal 2006, each director who was not an employee of the Corporation (an 'Eligible Director') was paid as remuneration for services as a director of the Corporation the amounts set forth below:
+In fiscal 2007, each director who was not an employee of the Corporation (an 'Eligible Director') was paid as remuneration for services as a director of the Corporation the amounts set forth below:

-Annual Board Retainer Annual Board Chair Retainer Annual Audit Chair Retainer \$15,000 and \$10,000 DSU allocation \$15,000 \$7,500
+Annual Board Retainer \$22,500 and \$10,000 DSU allocation

+Annual Board Chair Retainer \$15,000

+Annual Audit Chair Retainer \$7,500

+Annual Governance & Nominating

+Committee Chair \$5,000

 Annual HRC Chair \$5,000

 Board Meeting - Attendance \$1,500

 Committee Meeting - Attendance \$1,500

 Effective October 1, 2006 the Annual Board Retainer was raised to \$22,500 and an annual fee of \$5,000 was approved for the Chair of the Governance and Nominating Committee.
-The total amount of directors fees paid to Eligible Directors during fiscal 2006 was \$203,750.
+The total amount of directors fees paid to Eligible Directors during fiscal 2007 was \$245,875.

-The directors, other than Brian A. Robbins, hold in the aggregate 100,000 stock options pursuant to the Corporation's stock option plan.
-The Board on January 26, 2005 amended the stock option plan to ensure that at no time will the aggregate of stock options held by all Eligible Directors exceed 1% of the Corporations issued and outstanding stock.
-On November 18, 2005 the Board adopted a Deferred Unit share Plan ("DSU Plan") for Eligible Directors.
+The directors, other than Brian A. Robbins, hold in the aggregate 55,000 stock options pursuant to the Corporation's SOP.
+The Board on January 26, 2005 amended the SOP to ensure that at no time will the aggregate of stock options held by all Eligible Directors exceed 1% of the Corporations issued and outstanding stock.
+On November 18, 2005 the Board adopted a Deferred Share Unit Plan ("DSU Plan") for Eligible Directors.
 The deferred share units will be redeemed by the Corporation in cash payable after the Eligible Director departs from the Board.
-The DSU Plan will replace the past practice of granting Eligible Directors stock options under the Stock Option Plan.
+The DSU Plan has replaced the past practice of granting Eligible Directors stock options under the SOP.
+No options under the SOP have been granted to Eligible Directors during the 2007 fiscal year.